Sunday 7 September 2008

 Climate Camp 2008

-“Sitting in a teepee in the peaceful Kent countryside, surrounded by campaigners from across the UK mulling over the future of renewable energy and swapping vegan cake recipes, you could be forgiven for temporarily forgetting the outside world and its many woes.”
+“Sitting in a teepee in the peaceful Kent countryside, surrounded by campaigners from across the UK mulling over the future of renewable energy and swapping vegan cake recipes, you could be forgiven for temporarily forgetting the outside world and its many woes.”·

-[†] contingent hell-bent on enacting their twisted world-view on an innocent public through such horrific means as stabbing police horses with forks.
+Of course this is the extreme end of the prejudice spectrum that counters that other favourite stereotype of the hardcore violent ‘anarchist’[†] contingent hell-bent on enacting their twisted world-view on an innocent public through such horrific means as stabbing police horses with forks.
 But whilst the media swings illogically between these two contradictory caricatures, the reality is that there was no typical sort of attendee.
 The diversity of people who had come to talk with each other and work together – from very young to very old, to local kids and residents, to seasoned activists and others who were new to the idea – was reflected in the representation of a diverse spectrum of interconnected issues, ideas and activities throughout the week’s workshop programme.

 If the planned action itself of trying to shut down the power station for a day was somewhat tokenistic (the potential endlessness of our possible agenda was made clear in the closing considerations of where we could go next), it provided us with a focal point and objective that was clearly positioned within the wider sphere of all the myriad issues tackled that weekend: the goliath, Climate Change, and the endlessly intricate structure of social change that would necessarily support its defeat.
 1500 people recognised the need for and effectiveness of doing things for ourselves.
 We realised the futile unblinking subservience of the law to corrupt business interests and understood our power to create real situational catalysts for concrete change through its transgression.
 And we effectively co-ordinated a huge direct action despite having a cop per head to match us and our plans publicised for months in advance.
 We managed to retain a firm anti-capitalist agenda despite the politicians and the journalists.
 And we had so much fun.
 It was fun in the planning of our action, it was fun in the doing (apart from the confrontations and arrests obviously) and loads of fun in the celebrating afterwards.